Barnes & Noble Education Inc. (BNED) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for BNED is $4.00, which is $1.74 above the current price.
-The public float for BNED is 39.47M and currently, short sellers hold a 1.48% ratio of that float.
-The average trading volume of BNED on March 10, 2023 was 396.25K shares.
+The average price point forecasted by analysts for Barnes & Noble Education Inc. (BNED) is $4.00, which is $1.98 above the current market price.
+The public float for BNED is 39.47M, and currently, short sellers hold a 1.48% ratio of that float.
+The average trading volume of BNED on March 15, 2023 was 683.13K shares.

 BNED’s Market Performance